WEDNESDAY, OCTOBER 31, 2012

 Her latest book, Reimagining Equality: Stories of Gender, Race, and Finding Home (2011) focuses on the sub-prime lending crisis, the resulting “crisis of home” and exposes its deep roots in race and gender inequities, which continue to imperil every American’s ability to achieve the American Dream.

-Anita Hill’s visit to CMC is jointly sponsored by the Kravis Leadership Institute, the Berger Institute for Work, Family and Children, the Robert Day School of Economics and Finance, the Center for Writing and Public Discourse, and the Athenaeum.
+Anita Hill’s visit to CMC is jointly sponsored by the Kravis Leadership Institute, the Berger Institute for Work, Family and Children, the Robert Day School of Economics and Finance, the Center for Writing and Public Discourse, the Andrew W. Mellon foundation, and the Athenaeum.